API Overview

 - Getting a list of links from Google by query

-- Translating text through Google Translate/Yandex Translate/DeepL
+- Translating text via Google Translate/Yandex Translator/DeepL

-- Getting domain parameters such as registration date, Alexa rank, and many others
+- Getting domain parameters, such as registration date, Alexa rank, and many others

-- Queuing tasks and getting results
+- Queuing tasks and obtaining results

-Ready-made clientsโ
+Ready-made clients

-Request formationโ
+Request formation

 The following headers must be passed:

-content-type: application/json
+content-lengthcontent-type: application/json

 {